 The Marin County 2019 Point in Time Count of people experiencing homelessness was conducted on January 28, 2019 and surveyed 360 unsheltered and sheltered individuals experiencing homelessness to profile their experience and characteristics.
-This is an onthe-ground survey that is undertaken by a team of County employees and volunteers to determine that number of persons experiencing homeless at a specific point in time (January 28, 2019).
-According to this survey, in January 2019, 1,034 persons in the County met the Marin County Health and Human Services definition of homeless, of which 172 (17%) resided in the unincorporated County (Table H-2.45Table H-2.45).
-This represented a 7% decrease from the 2017 countywide population, but a 26% increase in the unincorporated County homeless count.
-All homeless persons surveyed in the unincorporated County in 2019 were considered unsheltered, while countywide, about 68% are unsheltered.
+This is an on-the-ground survey that is undertaken by a team of County employees and volunteers to determine that number of persons experiencing homeless at a specific point in time (January 28, 2019).
+According to this survey, in January 2019, 1,034 persons in the County met the Marin County Health and Human Services definition of homeless, of which 172 (17%) resided in the unincorporated County (Table H-2.45).
+This represented a 7% decrease from the 2017 countywide population, but a 26% increase in the unincorporated County in 2019 were considered unsheltered, while countywide, about 68% are unsheltered.
 Regionally, North Marin and Central Marin had the highest population of people experiencing homelessness, while in the unincorporated County, West Marin had the highest population of people experiencing homelessness.